 Deep Plane Facelift

-A deep Plane face lift (as the name indicates) indicates that part of the procedure is performed at a deeper level than conventional facelifts.
-Most experienced face and neck lift surgeons perform this procedure on appropriate patients.
-Dr. Niamtu will perform this Comprehensive Face and Neck Lift with SMASectomy or with his hybrid procedure “Modified Deep Plane SMASectomy’ technique that provides the best of both worlds by treating the SMAS with excision and deep plane dissection.
+A Deep Plane Face Lift (as the name says) indicates that part of the procedure is performed at a deeper level than conventional facelifts.
+Most experienced facelift and neck lift surgeons perform this procedure on appropriate patients.
+Dr. Niamtu will perform this Comprehensive Face and Neck Lift with SMASectomy or with his hybrid procedure “Modified Deep Plane SMASectomy” technique that provides the best of both worlds by treating the SMAS with excision and deep plane dissection.

 Although a deep plane technique is a common technique it is generally not for inexperienced surgeons as the dissection is much closer to the facial nerve branches than other common facelift techniques which can lead to a higher incidence of nerve damage.